Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: The Kadanoff-Baym Equation

-Before proceeding further, we note that the derivative appearing in Eq.\eqref{KBcol} contains two parts: the derivatives inside the Greens function, 2. the derivatives acting or inside the $\delta$-functions.
-The derivative inside of Green's function can be simplified by first integrating the temporal component of the momentum, then expanding the derivative, which brings an $\epsilon_{wall}$ as a perturbation parameter just like Eq.\eqref{eq:fided}
+Before proceeding further, we note that the derivatives appearing in Eq.\eqref{KBcol} contain two parts: the derivatives inside the Greens function, 2. the derivatives acting or inside the $\delta$-functions.
+The derivative inside the Green's functions can be simplified by first integrating the temporal component of the momentum, then expanding the term in powers of the derivative, which brings a factor of $\epsilon_{wall}$ as a perturbation parameter, just as in Eq.\eqref{eq:fided}

-However, the derivatives acting or inside the $\delta$-functions that bring the singularity can not be simplified at all.
-So, in general, we should not directly omit the derivative related to the $\delta$-function by simply assuming that the remaining term after the expansion is proportional to $\epsilon_{wall}$.
-In this sense, Approximation-1 means using the traditional $\epsilon_{wall/coll}$ perturbation expansion on Green's function at LO and keeping all non-trivial background field contributions inside the $\delta$-function as a momentum non-conservation.
+However, the derivatives acting on or inside the $\delta$-functions introduce a singularity that cannot be further simplified.
+Thus, in general, we should not directly omit the derivative related to the $\delta$-function by simply performing a power-series expansion, truncating at a given order, and assuming that the remaining terms are proportional to higher powers of $\epsilon_{wall}$.
+In this sense, Approximation-1 means using the traditional $\epsilon_{wall/coll}$ perturbative expansion of the Green's functions, truncating that expansion at LO, and keeping all non-trivial background field contributions inside the $\delta$-function as a realization of momentum non-conservation.

 Mathematically speaking, we can Taylor expand $G^a(p,X-\frac{i}{2}\partial_k^b)G^b(k,X)$ , and the result is proportional to $\epsilon$ as the normal case~\cite{Cirigliano:2009yt}.
-On the contrary, we can not omit any derivative related to the $\delta$-function since this expansion will include the summation of infinite $\delta$-functions, and no one knows whether this expansion will converge.
-Furthermore, under this approximation, it is reasonable that Approximation-2 makes sense because we only expand Green's function to LO/NLO in the kinetic Kadanoff-Baym equation; the proof of this claim is given in the appendix.\ref{APPE}.
-In this sense, we formulate a non-perturbation treatment that focuses on grasping information about the non-local momentum structure through the resummation of $\epsilon_{wall}$ to all orders.
-Because the friction pressure given by the BQFT method belongs to the non-perturbation effect of the Kadanoff-Baym equation, it is normal that we can't see this effect in the LO/NLO order of the Kadanoff-Baym equation.
+On the contrary, we cannot omit any derivative related to the $\delta$-function since this expansion will include the summation of an infinite series of $\delta$-functions and their derivatives, and the convergence of such an expansion is questionable at best.
+Furthermore, under this approximation, it is reasonable that Approximation-2 makes sense because we only expand Green's function to LO/NLO in the constraint and kinetic KBE's; the {justification of the Approximation-2} is given in the Appendix.~\ref{APPE}.
+In this sense, we formulate a non-perturbative treatment that focuses on grasping information about the momentum non-conservation through the resummation of $\epsilon_{wall}$ to all orders.
+As we find below, the friction pressure given by the BQFT method is a reflection of the the non-perturbative content of the KBE, it is not surprising that we do not see this effect using the naive perturbative expansion.